past Woolf talks

 Sunday 14 October 2018, 9.30 am.
 Literature Cambridge and Lucy Cavendish College hosted a reading of Woolf's To the Lighthouse (1927) in its entirety.
 Some people came for the whole day, others came for an hour or so during the day to listen.
 Many people contributed as readers.
 It was marvellous to hear the novel brought alive in a new way, in many different voices.
 Many thanks to all our readers.

-We are planning another all-day reading in October 2019: probably of The Waves (1931), following our Study Day on The Waves at Stapleford Granary on 14 September 2019.
+We are planning another all-day reading in October 2019.
+This will be of The Waves (1931), following our Study Day on The Waves at Stapleford Granary on 21 September 2019.
 Bookings for the Study Day open soon.